WithSecureLabs/LinuxCatScale/README.md

 This project has predefined grok filters to ingest data into elastic, feel free to modify them as you need.

-The indexes are split into snap-\* indicating a snapshot of data taken at the time of running the script and varlog-\* which indicates data came from a log source

-To view the newly imported data: click on the management/gear icon -> Index Patterns and select the index you would like to import.
-These have been exported and can be found under the kibana folder.
-Click on management/gear icon, Saved Objects, import and select "CatScale-index-patterns.ndjson" from the kibana folder.
-Initial searches, visualisations and dashboards can also be imported from this folder.

 ## What does it collect?